OctopusDeploy/docs/docs/administration/managing-multiple-instances.md

 In normal usage, there is one Octopus Deploy server, and one instance of the Tentacle agent running on each of the machines that you plan to deploy to, or deployment targets configured for Azure or SSH endpoints.
 But sometimes it's necessary to run multiple copies of Octopus and Tentacle on the same machine, perhaps with different configuration, or running under different user accounts.
 To support this, Octopus and Tentacle have the notion of "Instances".

-## Creating and managing instances
+## Creating and managing instances {#Managingmultipleinstances-Creatingandmanaginginstances}

 Octopus and Tentacle Manager both have the ability to manage multiple instances.
 You can launch Octopus Manager or Tentacle Manager via the Windows start screen.
 Then you can use the instance selector drop down to create or manage instances: